helix-editor/helix/book/src/configuration.md

 ## Theme

 Use a custom theme by placing a theme.toml in your config directory (i.e ~/.config/helix/theme.toml).
-A sample theme.toml can be found [here](https://github.com/helix-editor/helix/blob/master/theme.toml)
+The default theme.toml can be found [here](https://github.com/helix-editor/helix/blob/master/theme.toml), and user submitted themes [here](https://github.com/helix-editor/helix/blob/master/contrib/themes).

 Styles in theme.toml are specified of in the form: